paulo70/game-central-frete/README.md

 In case if you didn't provided a nickname I will show you a message of error.

 These nickname are save in localStorage, and I get it as an list in page game.
-If you did provider an nickname, after press star game button, will start an countdown until 3.
+If you did provider an nickname, after press start game button will start an countdown until 3.
 After you'll be redirect to game page.

 # Game
 In this page you'll could to use the keys A,S and D to control the car and also if you want use the arrows left and right of your keyboard, fell be free.